sysown/proxysql/INSTALL.md

 Once you have installed it, please take a look at the document about [running and operating the proxy](RUNNING.md).

-Note that running ProxySQL integrations with external services like Consul **will require installing additional software**; this is detailed in the [running and operating the proxy](RUNNING.md) document.

 Installing requirements for integrations
 ----------------------------------------
 #### Consul integration requirements